-In today's world of collegiate athletics, not many can claim to have been at a program since the beginning.
-Not many can say they were there at the origin of a program, having been there from the very inception to where it stands today.
+In today's world of collegiate athletics, few can claim to have been at a program since the beginning.
+Not many can say they were there at the origin of a program, having been present from the very inception to where it stands today.
 And certainly nobody can claim to have brought a program further, and in shorter time, than Crimson Tide head softball coach Patrick Murphy, entering his 16th season as the program's leader in 2014.

 The accomplishments are there for everyone to see.
-2012 national champions, eight Women's College World Series berths, four SEC titles and 15 straight NCAA Tournament bids are only a few of the team honors Murphy has brought to Tuscaloosa during his tenure.
+A 2012 National Championship, eight Women's College World Series berths, four SEC titles and 15 straight NCAA Tournament bids are only a few of the team honors that Murphy has brought to Tuscaloosa during his tenure.

 The individual honors are equally as impressive.
-Tide players have earned All-America honors89 times under Murphy's watch.
-He has tutored 81 All-SEC performers and73 All-region honorees.
-His teams have been just as successful in the classroom, with12 Academic All-Americans and 152 SEC All-Academic selections to his credit.
+Tide players have earned All-America honors 89 times under Murphy's watch.
+He has tutored 81 All-SEC performers and 73 NFCA All-Region honorees.
+His teams have been just as successful in the classroom, with 14 CoSIDA Academic All-Americans and 157 SEC All-Academic selections.

-The 2012 season proved to be magical for the Tide capped by defeating Oklahoma in the championship series.
+A magical 2012 season for the Tide culminated in defeating Oklahoma for the NCAA Championship.
 Alabama finished 60-8 and claimed its third straight SEC regular-season championship.
-The Tide also won the SEC Tournament, becoming the first team ever to host the highly competitive tournament and come out champions, followed by the NFCA naming the Alabama coaches the National Coaching Staff of the Year.
+The Tide also won the SEC Tournament, becoming the first team ever to host the highly competitive tournament and come out champions.
+The NFCA ultimately named the Alabama coaches the 2012 National Coaching Staff of the Year.

-In 2011, the Tide won the first two games in the WCWS for the first time in program history.
-Alabama finished 53-11, marking the seventh straight season Murphy has guided the Tide to 50 or more wins.
-Alabama secured its second straight SEC regular season title, finishing 19-6 in the league.
+The 2011 Tide won the first two games in the WCWS for the first time in program history.
+Alabama finished 53-11, marking the seventh straight season Murphy had guided the Tide to 50 or more wins.
+Alabama secured its second straight SEC regular-season title, finishing 19-6 in the league.

 Individually, Charlotte Morgan was named the 2010 SEC Player of the Year, Dunne was awarded SEC Pitcher of the Year, Braud was tabbed the SEC Freshman of the Year and Murphy earned SEC Coach of the Year honors.
 Morgan, Dunne and Braud all earned NFCA All-America accolades.

-Since taking over prior to the 1999 season, Murphy has compiled a winning record in all 14 seasons.
-He has won 45 or more games in each of the past 12 years, with a program-best 66 victories in 2000 and 63 wins in 2005.
-Murphy also has won 20-plus games in conference play in 10 of his 12 seasons in the SEC.
+Since taking over prior to the 1999 season, Murphy has compiled a winning record in all 15 seasons.
+He has won 45 or more games in each of the past 14 years, with a program-best 66 victories in 2000.
+Murphy also has won 20-plus games in conference play in 11 of his 15 seasons in the SEC.
 The 2008 campaign marked the third time he had posted 25 conference victories, matching the win totals from the 2006 and 2000 seasons.

 Murphy's ability to build and maintain the impressive level of consistency places him among the nation's elite.
-He has a career mark of 715-210 in 14 seasons, including one year at Northwest Missouri State.
-His winning percentage of .773 ranks fifth among active NCAA Division I coaches who have coached at least five years at the Division I level.
-He has been just as successful in the always competitive SEC with a 310-91 (.773) record in league play.
+He has a career mark of 817-233 (.778) in 16 seasons, including one year at Northwest Missouri State.
+Murphy has been just as successful in the always competitive SEC with a 323-112 (.743) record in league play.

-It is his desire for perfection that has guided the Tide to the upper echelon of the softball world.
-Murphy's hard-nosed work ethic has led the program to as high as No. 1 in the national rankings, reached for the first time in program history during the 2007 season and continued through every ensuing season.
+It is Murphy's desire for perfection that has guided the Tide to the upper echelon of the softball world.
+His hard-nosed work ethic has led the program to as high as No. 1 in the national rankings, reached for the first time in program history during the 2007 season and continued through every ensuing season.
 The Tide has finished in the top 10 in the final polls each of the past eight campaigns.
-The 2010 squad earned the number one overall seed in the NCAA tournament after finishing the season on a 21-game winning streak, in which the Tide captured both the SEC regular-season and tournament titles.
+The 2010 squad earned the number one overall seed in the NCAA tournament after finishing the season on a 21-game winning streak, a run that saw the the Tide capture both the SEC regular-season and tournament titles.

-Alabama continued its success in 2001 when it hosted the NCAA Regional for the first time.
-The Tide ended the season ranked No. 10 with a 50-11 record and 24-6 SEC mark.
+Alabama continued its success in 2001 when it hosted an NCAA regional for the first time.
+The Tide ended that season ranked No. 10 with a 50-11 record and 24-6 SEC mark.
 In 2002, they went 46-21 (22-8 SEC) and again advanced to the NCAA Tournament.
-Murphy took the Tide back to the Women's College World Series in 2003.
-After winning his first SEC Championship as a head coach, the team swept the NCAA Regional to advance to the WCWS where they lost two close games, 3-2, to No. 1 Arizona and 6-3 (9) to No. 4 Oklahoma.
-Alabama finished ranked No. 7 with a 49-21 record (22-8 SEC).
+Murphy took the Tide back to the Women's College World Series in 2003, after winning his first SEC Championship as a head coach.
+The 2003 team swept the NCAA Region 8 tournament to advance to the WCWS, where they lost two close games, 3-2, to No. 1 Arizona and 6-3 (9) to No. 4 Oklahoma.
+Alabama finished No. 7 in 2003, with a 49-21 record (22-8 SEC).

-The 2004 team posted a 45-20 mark but had to travel to No. 4 UCLA for the NCAA Regional and lost twice to the Bruins.
-However, the next season they were back at the Women's College World Series.
-The 2005 squad tallied the second most wins in school history with a 63-15 record and 23-7 SEC ledger.
-They won the school's third SEC Tournament championship with a 2-0 victory over Georgia and swept the NCAA Regional to earn the right to travel to College Station for a two-game sweep over No. 5 Texas A&M in the new Super Regional.
-In the WCWS, they earned a 12-inning, 2-1, victory over DePaul before they were eliminated with a 4-0 loss to Tennessee.
+The 2004 team posted a 45-20 mark but had to travel to No. 4 UCLA in the NCAA Regional round and lost twice to the Bruins.
+But 12 months later, the Tide were back at the Women's College World Series.
+The 2005 squad totaled the second-most wins in program history with a 63-15 record and 23-7 SEC ledger.
+They won the school's third SEC Tournament championship with a 2-0 victory over Georgia and swept the NCAA Region 12 tournament to earn the right to travel to College Station for a two-game sweep over No. 5 Texas A&M in the new Super Regional round.
+In the WCWS, the Tide earned a 12-inning, 2-1, victory over DePaul before they were eliminated with a 4-0 loss to Tennessee.

 "I always knew I wanted to be a coach," Murphy says.
 "My high school was such a small school that I got to play varsity baseball in eighth grade.
 Every year it was something different I learned, either good or bad, from each coach.
 My senior year, I tried to put everything together I had learned from all the different coaches and came up with a good collaborative plan."

 Even with his youngest players on that team being close to his own age at the time, Murphy concedes that his first job as a head coach was where he learned the most about himself and the game.

 "The head coach at USL knew I had coached baseball in Iowa and she told me about the job," Murphy remembers.
 "It only paid six thousand dollars, but I was in grad school there and she asked me if I wanted another duty.
 That's where it all started and I just got hooked."